|Car park||Standard bays||Permit holders||Market traders||Disabled badge holders||Motorcycle parking||Postcode|

 If the car park is not listed above, it may be the responsibility of the Town or Parish Council or privately owned.

-The parking enforcement service is provided by Central Bedfordshire Council.
-Civil Enforcement Officers patrol in uniform and have been trained to a high standard.
-The Officers are equipped with mobile computers to record contraventions and to issue Penalty Charge Notices (PCN) to vehicles parked in breach of the parking regulations.
-They also have still cameras to assist in verifying that a PCN was correctly issued.
-They also record the information in their pocket book which may be produced as evidence.
-The Civil Enforcement Officers do not have targets and do not receive bonuses based on the number of PCNs issued.
+Our Civil Enforcement Officers patrol in uniform and have been trained to a high standard.
+They carry mobile computers with them to record contraventions and to issue penalty charge notices.
+They also have still cameras so that it can be checked that a parking fine was issued correctly and they record the information in their pocket book, which may be produced as evidence.
+The Civil Enforcement Officers do not have targets and do not receive bonuses based on the number of fines issued.

-Civil enforcement officers are required to issue a ticket when they observe a contravention.
-Once they have started issuing a ticket they are not permitted to stop or abandon the issue.
-If you believe a ticket has been issued incorrectly or there are special circumstances, please refer to our appealing against a Penalty Charge Notices.
-Neither the contractor nor individual officers are rewarded by the number of tickets issued.
+Civil enforcement officers are required to issue a ticket when they see a contravention.
+Once they have started issuing a ticket they are not allowed to stop or abandon the issue.
+If you believe a ticket has been issued incorrectly or there are special circumstances, you can appeal the fine.
+Our appealing against a penalty charge notice page contains information about how to make an appeal.

-The scheme is intended to influence the amount of traffic in the town to ease congestion, improve access for emergency vehicles, help the free flow of public transport and manage where you park.
-The Council believes that effective parking enforcement benefits road users.
+Parking enforcement is intended to influence the amount of traffic in the town to ease congestion, improve access for emergency vehicles, help the free flow of public transport and manage where you park.
+We believe that effective parking enforcement benefits road users.

-More information about the appeal process can be found on the PATROL website.
+More information about the enforcement process can be found on the PATROL website.

-where the vehicle is not registered at the DVLA
+- the vehicle is not registered with the DVLA